qqpp4130/UHAP/README.md

 # UHAP (Unified Home Automation Platform)
-UHAP is a home automation control platform, it allows user to integrate different brands of IoT device to the platform and allow them to work together as a system.
+UHAP is a python writen home automation control platform, it allows user to integrate different brands of IoT device to the platform and allow them to work together as a system.

 # Function discription
 The software allow user to run the program at the platform and using script to do a single or multiple action as a scene package.
 The event triger can be customized to fit in different situations.